czl9707/notes-n-writings/Python Async Tests.md

 ========================== 5 passed in 5.04s ==========================
 ```

-The usage of [pytest-asyncio-concurrent](https://github.com/czl9707/pytest-asyncio-concurrent) if fairly simple, by marking tests with `pytest.mark.asyncio_concurrent` and give the same group name, thoses tests will run together.
-And the on the opposite, if mark with different group name they will just be executed suquentially.
+Using of [pytest-asyncio-concurrent](https://github.com/czl9707/pytest-asyncio-concurrent) is fairly straightforward, by marking tests with `pytest.mark.asyncio_concurrent` and assigning same group name, those tests will run together.Conversely, tests marked with different group name will just go sequentially.

 ``` python
 @pytest.mark.asyncio_concurrent()